Reigning Queens: Critical reception

+Collections

 Four prints from the Royal edition of Queen Elizabeth II from the Reigning Queens series were acquired by the Royal Collection of the British royal family in 2012.
 These prints are the only ones in the Royal Collection that Queen Elizabeth did not sit for or commission.

+The National Gallery in London has four prints of Queen Elizabeth II in their collection.

-One print of Queen Beatrix was lost in 2024 after being accidentally disposed of during renovations at a town hall in Uden, Maashorst.
+One print of Queen Beatrix was lost in 2024 after being accidentally disposed during renovations at a town hall in Uden, Maashorst.